federatedcloud/NixTemplates/README.md

 ### Switching the base image

-Since nix is used for package management, we support multiple base images: currently ubuntu variants and docker.
+Since nix is used for package management, we support multiple base images: currently Ubuntu and Alpine variants.
 To use presets for these, select what you want in the `build.sh` scripts, e.g., one of: